 - Metabolic conditions like obesity and type 2 diabetes

 - Liver disease

-Coffee suppresses your hunger too, which means you’ll eat fewer calories during the day and create a larger deficit for weight loss.
+Coffee can also help to suppress your hunger, which means you’ll eat fewer calories during the day and create a more significant deficit for weight loss.

-Plus, caffeine from coffee bumps up your metabolic rate so you burn more calories at rest.
-The good news here is this effortless weight loss attacks fat loss specifically so you can keep your hard-earned muscles intact[*].
+Caffeine from coffee may bump up your metabolic rate, so you burn more calories at rest.
+The good news here is that this effortless weight loss attacks fat loss specifically, so you can keep your hard-earned muscles intact[*].